Mad for marula fruit: facts about the marula tree

 In Swaziland, this alcohol is used to make a home-made beer called Buganu.
 In Namibia, Ombike is produced, and in Mozambique the fermented marula fruit is used to produce a wine called Ucanhe.

 However, none of these can outrank the internationally known cream liqueur, Amarula.
 Amarula is produced in South Africa using the marula fruit, alcohol and cream.
-Amarula is one of the best selling products in the world in the category of liqueur creams.
+Amarula is one of the best selling products in the world in this category!

 Can elephants get drunk from eating too much marula fruit?